jparrent/usvotesgraphs/README.md

 **Inheritance** - One class can inherit all methods and attributes from one or more classes if so desired.

-**Polymorphism** - Say you have a Dataset class representing actions to be done on the raw and processed data, and a separate Features class which has the sole purpose of feature engineering and some exploratory plotting functionalities.
+**Polymorphism** - Say you have a Dataset class representing actions to be done on the raw and processed data, and a separate Features class which has the sole purpose of feature engineering and some exploratory plotting.
 Between the two classes, you may want to load a file in similar but slightly different ways.
 To save on scripting, you could accomplish this by having Features inherit the `load()` method from Dataset and modify it in Features:

 ```
 class Features(Dataset):